 - Upset stomach

-When you take these medicines, your doctor will order blood tests to check how well your kidneys are working and to measure your potassium levels.
+When you take these medicines, you will need to have blood tests to check how well your kidneys are working and to measure your potassium levels.

 Beta blockers slow your heart rate and decrease the strength with which your heart muscle contracts in the short term.
 Long term beta blockers help keep your heart failure from becoming worse.
-They may also help strengthen your heart.
+Over time they may also help strengthen your heart.

 Common beta blockers used for heart failure include carvedilol (Coreg), bisoprolol (Zebeta), and metoprolol (Toprol).

 DO NOT abruptly stop taking these drugs.
 This can increase the risk of angina and even a heart attack.
 Other side effects include lightheadedness, depression, fatigue, and memory loss.

 Water Pills or Diuretics

 Diuretics help your body get rid of extra fluid.
 Some types of diuretics may also help in other ways.
 These drugs are often called "water pills."
 There are many brands of diuretics.
 Some are taken once a day.
 Others are taken 2 times a day.
 The most common types are: